nypublicradio/audiogram/THEMES.md

 ### Required options

-The following options are required (they aren't required for every theme, as long as they're present in `default`):
+The following options are required (they aren't required for every theme as long as they're present in `default`):

 * `width` - desired video width in pixels (e.g. `1280`)
 * `height` - desired video height in pixels (e.g. `720`)